liocoa/COA-improc-workstudy/README.md

 ## Initial attempt

-My first pass at the problem of copepod detection focused on trying to solve the problem for a single image.
-[I wrote a script to find and measure the grid, then find and measure the copepod in the image.](copepod_test_WORKS.py)
+My first pass at the problem of copepod detection focused on trying to solve the problem for a single image. [copepod_test_WORKS](copepod_test_WORKS.py) finds and measures the grid, then finds and measures the copepod in the image.

 The main limitation of this code is that it *really* only works on the exact image it's built for.
 The thresholds that rescale the image for finding the copepod are set by hand, and I have no good way to generalize them.
 In addition, the gridline finder is also not super generalizable.
 I did a bit of exploring in isolating the copepods in new ways, but most of the rest of my work was taken up by trying to find good ways to accurately measure the grid.